gtd/validation_scopes/README.md

 ## TODO

 * In Rails 3 validations are no longer coupled to ActiveRecord.
-As part of of ActiveModel, validations can be included in any object.
-It shouldn't be too much work to make validation_scopes work with arbitrary models as well.
+Although the current version of the gem uses ActiveModel, it hasn't been tested against arbitrary objects.

 ## Copyright